jrlarsen/GetProgramming/README.md

 * 12.4 Loading each location
 * 12.5 Listing available maps

-### Chapter 13 - A Really Quick Introduction To Node.js and Express.js
+### Chapter 11 - How the API was Built
-Investigating the Adventure API
+Investigating the Adventure API - Node.js and Express.js
 * 13.1 JavaScript on the server
 * 13.2 Installing Node and using npm
 * 13.3 Modules and require